PAMILYAS

 Pamilya Llanto

-Filipino Pronunciation: LEEYUN-tow
+Filipino Pronunciation: LYUN-tow

 Pamilya Ocampo